WebSocket

 WebSocket is a computer communications protocol, providing a bidirectional communication channel over a single Transmission Control Protocol (TCP) connection.
-The WebSocket protocol was standardized by the IETF as in 2011.
+The protocol was standardized by the IETF as in 2011.
 The current specification allowing web applications to use this protocol is known as WebSockets.
 It is a living standard maintained by the WHATWG and a successor to The WebSocket API from the W3C.

 WebSocket is distinct from HTTP used to serve most webpages.
 Although they are different, states that WebSocket "is designed to work over HTTP ports 443 and 80 as well as to support HTTP proxies and intermediaries", making the WebSocket protocol compatible with HTTP.
 To achieve compatibility, the WebSocket handshake uses the HTTP Upgrade header to change from the HTTP protocol to the WebSocket protocol.

 The WebSocket protocol enables full-duplex interaction between a web browser (or other client application) and a web server with lower overhead than half-duplex alternatives such as HTTP polling, facilitating real-time data transfer from and to the server.
 This is achieved by providing a standardized way for the server to send content to the client without being first requested by the client, and allowing messages to be exchanged while keeping the connection open.
 In this way, a two-way ongoing conversation can take place between the client and the server.
 The communications are usually done over TCP port number 443 (or 80 in the case of unsecured connections), which is beneficial for environments that block non-web Internet connections using a firewall.
 Additionally, WebSocket enables streams of messages on top of TCP.
 TCP alone deals with streams of bytes with no inherent concept of a message.
 Similar two-way browser–server communications have been achieved in non-standardized ways using stopgap technologies such as Comet or Adobe Flash Player.

 Most browsers support the protocol, including Google Chrome, Firefox, Microsoft Edge, Internet Explorer, Safari and Opera.
-Its utility also extends to desktop applications, such as the social virtual reality platform Resonite which, as well as its predecessor NeosVR, uses WebSockets for real-time integrations with external services and hardware.

 The WebSocket protocol specification defines ws (WebSocket) and wss (WebSocket Secure) as two new uniform resource identifier (URI) schemes that are used for unencrypted and encrypted connections respectively.
 Apart from the scheme name and fragment (i.e. # is not supported), the rest of the URI components are defined to use URI generic syntax.